 - You can tell how many photos you have for a particular ancestor, and

-- Whose picture is missing from your family tree.
+- Whose picture is missing from your family tree?

 You could ask your relatives to help you with this by inquiring whether they have photographs that they could give or lend to you.

-4. Prepare your scanner
+4. Prepare Your Scanner

 You may think that once your photographs are cleaned and in order then you can start scanning.
 Well, I’m afraid that you’re not quite ready just yet.
 There are a few more steps to go until you are ready.